 This has been in progress in a way for years.
-I have long thought that the CSPO course should be treated as a post-CSM course, an “advanced” course.
+I have long thought that the CSPO course should be treated as a post-CSM course, a step beyond ‘beginner.’

-We have decided to call it “intermediate” because, well, attendees are not advanced yet when they take the course.
+We have decided to call it “intermediate” because attendees are not advanced yet when they take the course.
 We are basically assuming attendees have taken the CSM, or done something else roughly equivalent.

 It is a difficult and also very important role.
-Much of the success of a Scrum team relies on the abilities and the execution of this role.
+Much of the success of a Scrum Team relies on the abilities of the PO in general, and then how well she executes this role.

 Catherine Louis got us introduced to workshops, and now the attendees have totally convinced me this is the right way to go.
-Two days of ‘course’ is as much as they can take at one time.
-But the learning does not become nearly as ‘real’ until they do the workshop, for 1 or 2 days.
+Two days ‘of course’ is as much as they can take at one time, but the learning does not become nearly as ‘real’ until they do the workshop, for one or two days.

-2. One option is to take a real project and do Release Planning (3/4) and Sprint Planning (1/4).
+- One option is to take a real project and do Agile Release Planning and the spend an hour rolling into the first Sprint.
 If we do not have a real team, then the person with the real project becomes PO and forms a ‘team’ from workshop attendees.
 The ideal is to bring your real team that will start the project on Monday.

-3. One option is to take all or part of the Business Value Engineering process (explained in the course), and work on that.
-As a team.
+- One option is to take all or part of the Business Value Engineering process (explained in the course), and work on that as a team.
 Again, this must be real life at least to the PO leading the team in the workshop.
 Note: In the course we gave BVE theory and tools and some experience, which the team can then apply.

-4. One option is to work as a team in solving real life impediments.
-We teach the A3 method for impediment removal, and typically the team does some part of the A3 process.
-Or something very similar.
-Sometimes a time spends some time doing #3 and some time #4.
+- One option is to work as a team in solving real life impediments.
+We teach the A3 method for impediment removal, and typically the team does some part of the A3 process or something very similar.
+Sometimes they spend some time doing #3 and sometimes #4.